 LLM-ready Markdown reduces token consumption by approximately 40% compared to raw HTML.
 Clean data ingestion prevents hallucination in RAG pipelines.

 Lane-based architecture allows true parallel processing without hourly throttling.
-Agents can scale from 10 to 1000 concurrent requests instantly.
+Agents can scale predictably from Standard=2 lanes to Ultimate=68 lanes, with lane stacking available on eligible plans.

 Pro Tip: Don’t just look at "requests per second" benchmarks.
 Ask about true concurrency and hourly limits.
 Many providers conflate the two, and your AI agent will suffer for it.
 A system that can handle 10 requests per second but only 10,000 per hour is useless for bursty agent workloads.
 Think long-term.